YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

     using Yarn.Unity;

 Additionally, you store your Yarn files as `.json` assets in your Unity projects.
 These can be stored anywhere - you simply provide add them to the `DialogueRunner`'s inspector.
 You can also call `AddScript` on the `DialogueRunner` at runtime; this is useful for cases like spawning a character who comes with some extra dialogue - all that needs to happen is that character just needs to pass their Yarn script to the `DialogueRunner`.

-To introduce Yarn Spinner, we'll create an empty Unity project, and then build it from the ground up to run a sample conversation.
-If you'd first like to  see the finished project, [download Yarn Spinner](https://github.com/thesecretlab/YarnSpinner/releases) and open the [Unity folder](https://github.com/thesecretlab/YarnSpinner/tree/master/Unity) in the Unity editor.
-To build a standalone version of this loaded project, skip to the end of this documentation.

 ### Create the Unity project